algernon/keyboardio-worklog/worklog.md

 # 2017-11-30

 * Another [KeyboardioHID#14][keyboardiohid/14] adjustment, to make the code nicer, safer.
 * Spent way too much time on figuring out [KeyboardioHID#18][keyboardiohid/18], and learning a lot more about USB descriptors than I ever wanted to.
-The culmination of that is [KeyboardioHID#19][keyboardiohid/19], which makes things a lot better on Linux.
-Waiting for feedback whether it helps on OSX too.
+The culmination of that is [KeyboardioHID#19][keyboardiohid/19], which makes things a lot better on Linux. @TheBaronHimself tested on OSX and Win10, appears to work there too.
+Promising!

  [keyboardiohid/18]: https://github.com/keyboardio/KeyboardioHID/issues/18
  [keyboardiohid/19]: https://github.com/keyboardio/KeyboardioHID/pull/19